 Do you own a Samsung television, tablet or smartphone?
 You may have access to a large collection of free movies and TV and didn’t even know it!

 Samsung TV Plus is a free streaming service that is available to consumers who have a device from the popular South Korean technology company.
-It includes more than 200 livestreaming channels and hundreds of TV show and movie titles.
+It includes more than 250 livestreaming channels and thousands of TV show and movie titles.

 In this article, we’ll walk through what Samsung TV Plus has to offer these days.
 The company released a revamped version of the product in August 2022.

 Table of Contents

 - How To Watch

 - Final Thoughts

 For the purposes of this review, I downloaded the Samsung TV Plus app on a Samsung Galaxy device and tested it out.

 This review is one of many we conducted as a part of our free streaming TV series.
 You can learn more about our strategies for getting free streaming TV below.